kof/node-mongo-queue/README.md

         @complete()

     # Create a connection to the database
-    db = ... an opened mongodb-node-native database connection = new mojo.Connection db, {}
+    db = ... an opened node-mongodb-native database connection = new mojo.Connection db, {}

     # Put some jobs into the queue